4.5 Memory Game

 playground addMorph: row ]

-We make the card interactive, it is a button, when clicked the message #flip: is sent to the game window with argument the position in the cards array and playground:
+We make the card interactive by using the PluggableButtonMorph’s model:action:actionArgument: selector.
+When clicked, the message #flip: is sent to the game window with the card’s x and y position in the cards array and playground:

 MemoryCard model: self action: #flip: actionArgument: x@y